aaron-grau/curic/full-stack-project/readings/full-stack-project-proposal.md

 0. Setup a remote repository on Github.
 0. Commit your files and push to your remote.

-## Set up your `docs`
+## Set up your `docs` directory

-Your project is going to have a directory for storing all your planning materials.
+Your project is going to have a directory that stores all your planning materials.
 The main document there will be a development README that outlines all the major facets of your development process.